ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 ### Report Generation

 Apart from an entry function on the main App, the reporting is isolated in an on-premise package.
 It has a unique OnPremiseDataReport type, which is passed a standard ComputeEstimator and MemoryEstimator.
 These are the same classes that are used in the cloud calculations but here a specific on-premise memory coefficient is given to the MemoryEstimator.
-Currently the on-premise and all cloud providers use a value of 0.000392kWh / Gb but the system is setup so that they could be different.
+Currently the on-premise and all cloud providers use a value of 0.000392kWh / Gb but the system is set up so that they could be different.

 ### Processor families